AlphaV2/CHATBOT-USING-NLP/README.md

 Contact

-For questions or suggestions, feel free to open an issue or reach out via GitHub: yourusername.
+For questions or suggestions, feel free to open an issue or reach out via GitHub: (https://github.com/AlphaV2).

-Happy coding, and may your portfolio always be in the green! 🚀 Instructions to Use This README
+Happy coding, and may your portfolio always be in the green! 🚀

-    Copy the Content: Paste this into a file named README.md in your project directory.
-    Customize:
-        Replace yourusername with your actual GitHub username in the clone URL and contact section.
-        Update the license link if you choose a different license (MIT is assumed here).
-        Adjust the top 20 coin list if it changes significantly by the time you deploy.
-    Add Supporting Files:
-        Create a requirements.txt with the listed dependencies.
-        If you add a LICENSE or CODE_OF_CONDUCT.md, link them properly.
-    Push to GitHub:
-    bash

-    git add README.md
-    git commit -m "Add README for Crypto Chatbot" git push origin main